What is the Iriscope?

 -

-Gastrointestinal Zone: Located in the area near the outer edge of the iris and can reveal information about the stomach, intestines, and digestive system.
+Gastrointestinal Zone: Located in the area near the outer edge of the iris, it can reveal information about the stomach, intestines, and digestive system.

 -